-The New York Times’ Benjamin Weiser reports the following in this article on Silk Road:
+The New York Times’ Benjamin Weiser reports the following in this article on the notorious Silk Road marketplace:

 That new way involved Bitcoin and TOR anonymity software recommended by Human Rights Watch and Reporters without Borders.